A feast of festive films on Sky Cinema!

 Available in Sky Cinema on demand.
 Cert 12

-We honestly think this new movie could become a firm festive classic.
+We honestly think this 2022 movie has already become a firm festive classic.
 Former Skins star Kaya Scodelario is Emma and Alfred Enoch plays Adam.
 The pair commute into London from the village of Langton alongside the same passengers daily.
 But the train suddenly breaks down in the middle of nowhere, throwing everyone’s Christmas plans into chaos.
 So Adam decides to strike up a conversation with everything and encourage them to throw their own celebration.

 All I Want For Christmas